cmrazek/DkTools/README.md

 ## Change Log

+**Version 1.5.15 Changes**
+- FEC and FEC to Visual C commands will no longer error out when the file is not within a source path.

 **Version 1.5.14 Changes:**
 - Removed dependencies on WBDK DLLs.
 - Fixed automatic brace completion when pressing enter after '{', and enabled for single-quotes.